 The exercise science program

-The exercise science major is a rigorous program that blends science with health and physical education.
+The exercise science major is a rigorous, science-based program that blends science with health and physical education.
 The purpose of the exercise science program is to prepare qualified professionals for careers in a number of different areas, such as:

 - Hospital wellness programs